OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ![WillCutThrough](img/Preview_outline_willCutThrough.jpg)

 The next step was to select the vectors in the inlay and click on **Quick ingrave toolpath**, which is a toolpath that creates depth and makes the sign become a relief.
+When I planned on choosing the same V-bit as in the video, I could not find the same size for 60 degrees.
+The same thing happened when I followed the directions on how to use the VCarve settings, so I chose a 1/2" 60 degree V-bit and set the depth to 1mm before calculating.

+##Prepairing the ShopBot

+In the video it says that it´s a good idea to reset the machine between jobs just by switching the red switch on and off.
+Then I fastened the material in four corners with screws.
+I moved the spindle over the material and then pressed **Escape** to leave the manual

+Under **Cuts** I selected **Zero z axis to zero plate**.
+Then I placed a metal plate, that is fastened to the machine, under the bit.
+The machine lowered it´s until the bit touched the plate.
+When they touched, a circuit let the machine know and the zero point was set.
+Then I returned the metal plate to the slot, where it is always kept.
+After that I set x and y to zero manually.
+When the router bit was over the right spot, I pressed **Escape** and set this point to zero by clicking on **Zero** and then **Zero to x and y**.
+Then I chose **Jog** and **Jog home**.

+##Performing the cut

+I clicked on **Cut file** .............. and open the right file.
+Then a window popped up and I pressed **Enter**.
+Important: Never change any settings in this window!